Aubrey Abbott: World War II

 Abbott was almost killed in the Japanese bombing attack on Darwin on 19 February 1942, which damaged Government House, Darwin where he and Hilda were living.
 The pair were lucky to survive and, hearing the air raid siren, he and his family sought shelter in a room beneath the building.
 Abbott saved a flag that had been flying at Government House as he realised that this would have been the first Australian flag damaged on Australian soil by enemy action.
 He arranged for it to be presented at the newly opened Australian War Memorial.

 After the bombing there was a Commission of Inquiry, led by Charles Lowe, in which Abbott was criticised for lack of leadership.
 Abbott was denied counsel in this inquiry and felt that many were bias against him.
 He assisted in the evacuation of civil administration to The Residency in Alice Springs.

 In Alice Springs Abbott butted heads with Brigadier Noel Loutit, who had jurisdiction over all the troops and staging camps between Alice Springs and Larrimah and the two found it difficult to work with each other.
 As Administrator Abbot was still in charge of civilian matters but Loutit had a much higher level of control on the movement of goods and people.

 In 1943, Abbott wrote to Joseph Carrodus, secretary of the Department of the Interior, proposing that the federal government use compulsory acquisition to destroy Darwin's Chinatown and thereby reduce the territory's Chinese population.
 He referred to "the elimination of undesirable elements which Darwin has suffered from far too much in the past" and stated that he hoped to "entirely prevent the Chinese quarter forming again".
 He further observed that "if land is acquired from the former Chinese residents there is really no need for them to return as they have no other assets".
 The federal government subsequently passed the Darwin Lands Acquisition Act 1945 which compulsorily acquired 53 acre of land owned by Chinese-Australians.
 The Territory's civilian population had mostly been evacuated during the war and the former Chinatown residents returned to find their homes and businesses reduced to rubble.

 In August 1943 Abbott also sought help from the Commonwealth Government for improved housing options for 'part-Aboriginal' people, many of whom had grown up at The Bungalow, in Alice Springs.
 He sought budget allocation for the construction of 22 homes and the money was eventually made available with the houses being completed after the war; these became known as The Gap Cottages.
-Loutit was in opposition to this development and said that: "There are many cases of deserving white people who should receive consideration before the squandering of £6,600 on [Aborignal people]."
+Loutit was in opposition to this development and said that: "There are many cases of deserving white people who should receive consideration before the squandering of £6,600 on [Aboriginal people]."

 Abbott did not return to Darwin, or Government House, until July 1945 and, on 26 May 1946, he left the NT on sick leave and was suspended the next day.